Alfresco/generator-alfresco-adf-app/README.md

 6. Push to the branch: `git push origin my-new-feature`
 7. Submit a pull request

-> to Contribute to the existing code base Add test cases to cover the new behaviour, and make sure all the existing tests are still green.
+To Contribute to the existing code base, add test cases to cover the new behaviour, and make sure all the existing tests are still green.

 To test the generator: